leon4rd/test/README.md

-## Yesterday, I accidentally swallowed some food coloring.
-The doctor says I’m okay, but I feel like I’ve dyed a little inside.
+## I used to hate facial hair, but then it grew on me.